 You will need an outline for your string art.

-We taped our paper to the board to ensure it didn’t move around as we were putting in the nails.
-Be sure to center your image on the wood.
+Tape the side of your paper to the wooden board to ensure it doesn’t move around as you are putting in the nails.
+Be sure to center your image on the wood board.

 Another great DIY craft: How to Tie Dye Shirts {EASY TUTORIAL}